Edwards Through The Years

 There are also satellite depots in Abercynon, Wattstown, Barry, Newport, Cardiff , Llanelli and a full maintenance facility in Llansamlet, Swansea.
 We carry more than 6,500 students to school each day, operate most of the coaches that travel out of Wales for “National Express”, 364 days of the year around the clock.
 We transport over 80,000 clients on our own holiday programme and we still operate the local bus service to the market town of Pontypridd and also into Cardiff city centre.

-We have a busy private hire department that provide coaches for not only local clubs and schools but the Wales rugby and football teams, Cardiff City football club, The British Lions and most of the visiting teams to the Millennium Stadium.
+Our Groups department consists of a team of enthusiastic and knowledgeable group travel experts, who give large groups the opportunity to tailor their own tours and can assist them in making their ideas a reality.
+We have an extremely busy private hire department that provide coaches for not only local clubs and societies but the Wales rugby and football teams, Cardiff City football club, The British Lions and most of the visiting teams to the Principality Stadium.
+Edwards boasts an unrivalled Educational Tour department called Ecole which provides high quality tours and travel for schools and colleges.
+In addition we own and run a hotel in Cornwall.

 More From the Past